ceohockey60/hilbert-insurance-bot/README.md

 # README #

-This is the respository to for the OCR project for Kevin/(my) startup...
+This is the respository to for the OCR project for <insert name> startup...

 history: